A practical guide to every content monetization option available through Riddle’s quiz maker – ranked from easiest to most advanced.

 | Phase 3: Premium inventory | Weeks 3–5 | Enable video interstitial placements in key templates.
 Set up page ad refresh with your ad tech team.
 Brief ad sales team and add Riddle formats to the rate card. |

-| Phase 4: Branded content | Week 4+ | Create first advertiser-specific team workspace and template.
-Build and launch first sponsored activation.
-Use Riddle Stats dashboard to generate campaign report for the advertiser. |
+| Phase 4: Branded content | Week 4+ | Create first advertiser workspace and Project Preset.
+Build and launch first sponsored activation — optionally with an automated contest, including follow-up emails to the winner and discount-code emails to non-winners to drive sales.
+Generate campaign report from Riddle’s Stats dashboard. |

-Getting started with Riddle
+Getting Started with Riddle

 Riddle is designed so your team can build and run all of the above content monetization strategies independently from day one.
 And the Riddle team is always on hand: